KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 </td><td>

 ### Triaging

+Tips for getting started

+In the Useful Resources section there is an excellent checklist for evaluating a project and I recommend that you take a look at it.
+In general...

 My third recommendation is that when you are looking for a project to contribute to
 * Search by tag to find projects that use triaging.
 Triaging is where issues are sorted by difficulty level